denis-ligare254/Naming-search/Readme.md

  ~Bootstrap4
  ~Angular
  ~Typescript
+ # installation procedure
+The following are installation steps whenever you wanna install the web application -clone the application to your local repository using the following link (https://github.com/denis-ligare254/Naming-search) -After cloning, open the index.html file using your favorite browser. -lastly enjoy the interface as you keep trying the applications functionality

  ## Link to my live server
  -here is the link to the live server that i used